ChinaMadlife/PYNQ/docs/source/10_creating_overlays.rst

    OL = Overlay("base.bit")
    OL.ip_dict

-Note, that this queries the tcl that was used to built the design, not the overlay running in the PL.
-Each entry in this IP dictionary is a key-value pair.
+Each entry in this IP dictionary that is returned is a key-value pair.
 E.g.:

     ``'SEG_mb_bram_ctrl_1_Mem0': ['0x40000000', '0x10000', None]``

+Note, that this queries the tcl that was used to built the design, not the overlay running in the PL.

 The key of the entry is the IP instance name; all the IP instance names are parsed from the `*.tcl` file (e.g. `base.tcl`) in the address segment section.
 The value of the entry is a list of 3 items:

    - The first item shows the base address of the addressable IP (hex).
    - The second item shows the address range in bytes (hex).
    - The third item records the state associated with the IP.
 It is `None` by default, but can be used flexibly by the users.

 Similarly, the PL package can be used to find the addressable IPs currently in the programmable logic:

 .. code-block:: python

    from pynq import PL
    PL.ip_dict

+The ip_dict() method can be useful to reference an IP by name in your Python code, rather than by a hard coded address, or to check overlays for specific IPs.

 Existing Overlays